 Patient- and customer-specific insoles and orthoses have led to a better fit, better outcomes, and a better experience for patients, athletes, and consumers around the world.
 Watch the video and read about how an engineer reinvented ankle braces to enable his child to walk for the first time.

 Formlabs is an industry-leading provider of 3D printers and materials that are used by healthcare providers to support the practice of medicine.
-Please consider local regulations, material data sheets, patient information, and institutional requirements before 3D printing or using anatomical models.
-For more information, visit our regulatory information page.
+Please consider local regulations, material data sheets, PHI, and institutional requirements before 3D printing and/or using anatomical models.
+For regulatory information related to printing preoperative planning models, visit our regulatory information page.

 3D models courtesy of: